bcourter/bcourter.github.io/_posts/2024-04-12-differential-engineering.md

 ### Enter the derivative

-It sure would have been nice if Pro/E knew that slope right away, so the FEA didn't need to compute an extra model.
-Due to the advent of machine learning, we see many emerging solutions to this challenge.
-Today, we have three commonly used forms of computational differentiation, the nuances of which we can ignore:
+It sure would have been nice if Pro/E knew that slope right away, freeing the optimizer from regenerating and simulating another variant just to estimate a derivative.
+As popularized by recent trends in machine learning, three forms of *automatic differentiation* enable us to more efficiently compute such *parametric sensitivities*:
 * **Symbolic differentiation**: If we have a mathematical expression, we can differentiate it one variable at a time to produce a new function for each derivative of interest.
 * **Forward mode automatic differentiation**: Equivalent to the fascinating [dual numbers](https://blog.demofox.org/2014/12/30/dual-numbers-automatic-differentiation/), we maintain and update each parameter's derivative with its value with every operation on its value.
 It can be straightforward to convert conventional code to forward mode using types.
 * **Reverse mode automatic differentiation**: When computing, we build a structure that can be used to compute derivatives later, which is efficient when you have many inputs and only a few outputs.
-When differentiating though FEA and CFD simulations, a technique called the **adjoint method** makes reverse mode differentiable computationally efficient.
+When differentiating though FEA and CFD simulations, a technique called the **adjoint method** makes reverse mode computationally efficient.

 👥 For more nuance about automatic differentiation in optimization algorithms, see Nick McCleery's [thorough post on differentiable programming in engineering](https://nickmccleery.github.io/posts/05-differentiable-programming-in-engineering/).